Boston Camera Club: 20th & 21st centuries

-Mid-20th & 21st centuries

-One of the most well known photographic inventors in the 20th century, National Medal of Science (1973) recipient, MIT professor, and Boston Camera Club honorary member Harold E. "Doc" Edgerton greatly advanced the photographic strobe by achieving exposure times of one-millionth of a second, and had well-known extreme stop-action photographs in Life magazine.
+One of the most well known photographic inventors of the 20th century, National Medal of Science (1973) recipient, MIT professor, and Boston Camera Club honorary member Harold E. "Doc" Edgerton greatly advanced the photographic strobe by achieving exposure times of one-millionth of a second, and had well-known stop-action photographs in Life magazine.
 Lesser known are his night aerial strobe work for the Allied D-Day invasion in World War II, his co-founding of defense contractor EG&G, and undersea explorations with Jacques Cousteau.

-In the second half of the 20th century honorary club members had photographic achievements of note.
+In the second half of the 20th century, the club had members with noted photographic achievements.
 H. Bradford Washburn, Jr. was a noted mountaineer, cartographer, aerial photographer, and longtime first director of the Boston Museum of Science.
-Photojournalist Arthur Griffin was the best-known photographer of New England scenes in the mid-20th century.
-Aeronautical engineer Henry F. Weisenburger, club president 1965–1967, a photographer since the 1940s who joined the club in 1954, was perhaps the longest-active living exponent of amateur photography in New England.
+Photojournalist Arthur Griffin was the best-known photographer of New England scenes in the mid-20th century, and in 1992 opened his Boston-area Griffin Museum of Photography.
+Club president Henry F. Weisenburger, a photographer since the 1940s who joined the club in 1954, was perhaps the longest-active exponent of amateur photography in New England.
 Leslie A. Campbell, a locally noted promoter of amateur photography in western Massachusetts, in 1959 founded Massachusetts Camera Naturalists, a nature photography group.
 Lou Jones is a Boston-based commercial, Olympic Games, and jazz photographer, a photojournalist whose books include Final Exposure: Portraits from Death Row (1996), and photography educator.
-Boston news photographer and camera salesman Gordon A. Hicks is the longest-known club member at 71 years, 1938–2009.
+Boston news photographer and camera salesman Gordon A. Hicks is the longest-known club member at 71 years, 1938-2009.
+All were honorary members.

 Exhibitions

 The exhibition history of the Boston Camera Club is long and somewhat complex.
 The club has hosted several species of shows.
-There have been exhibitions by its members, joint shows with other camera clubs, exhibitions by outside photographers, and salons—judged competitive exhibitions of photography open to the international public.
+There have been exhibitions by its members, at the club and elsewhere in Boston; joint shows with other camera clubs; exhibitions by outside photographers; and salons-judged competitive exhibitions of photography open to the international public.